crystal-i18n/i18n/docs/src/localization.md

 explicitly provided to the `#localize` method.

 The directives used in the above formats are all defined in the [`Time::Format`](https://crystal-lang.org/api/Time/Format.html) struct.
-As such custom formats can be created from any of the directives provided by [`Time::Format`](https://crystal-lang.org/api/Time/Format.html), for example `%Y-%m-%d %H:%M:%S %z` is a valid format.
+As such, custom formats can be created from any of the directives provided by [`Time::Format`](https://crystal-lang.org/api/Time/Format.html), for example `%Y-%m-%d %H:%M:%S %z` is a valid format.
 Some of these directives (eg. month names) are translated too and thus additional translation keys have to be defined for those too ; here is a list of the translation keys that need to be